-In John Wanamaker was an entrepreneur and a pioneer.
-He grew his clothing store into the first department store.
+Trying to get the most out of your advertising dollars is nothing new.
+Considered the father of modern day retailing, John Wanamaker grew his clothing store into the first department store.
 In 1876 he opened a restaurant inside his store.
 Two years later, he installed electric lights.
-He is the father of modern day retailing.

 He did his “analysis” by simply asking new customers how they heard about his business.
 When new customers didn’t mention his recent television advertising campaign, he canceled his TV advertising.
 When new customers didn’t mention his radio ads, he canceled his radio advertising.
 One by one, he described how and why he had canceled his advertising contracts with various media outlets.
 By the time he finished telling me of his analysis, he realized what he had done.

 He’s not the first business owner who’s tried to measure his advertising performance by polling his customers.
 However, his tale was one of the most extreme I’ve heard.
-He contacted me because I had developed a reputation in the area for helping business owners operating on a shoestring marketing budget to get great results.
-However, I couldn’t help someone who had no money for advertising.
-By the time he contacted me, there was no saving his business.
-I had offered to help him for six months on a pro-bono basis, but it was too little too late.
-He didn’t have the funds to advertise.
+He had contacted me because I had developed a reputation in the area for helping business owners operating on a shoestring marketing budget to get great results.
+By the time he contacted me, he couldn’t even afford the shoestring.
+I couldn’t help someone who had no money for advertising and that’s exactly where he was.
+The problem with polling your customers is they often don’t know why they made their choice.

 My client didn’t know his web site traffic had spiked considerably as a result of the campaign.
 What he did know was he was seeing new customers.
 He was understandably excited.
 It was the first time he had ever seen results from his advertising.
 I cringed when he told me of the grilling he had put one of his new customer through.